-The warrants outstanding at March 31, 2006 consist of a 5 year warrant to purchase 75,000 shares of common stock at an exercise price of \$7.00 per share issued to one of the Company's consultants in 2004, and a 7 year warrant to purchase 73,280 shares of Series C preferred stock at an exercise price of \$4.52 per share issued in connection with the sale of Series C redeemable convertible preferred stock.
-Upon completion of the Company's initial public offering on October 28, 2005, the Series C preferred stock warrants became exercisable for an aggregate of 73,280 shares of the Company's common stock.
-Additionally, in connection with the Company's initial public offering which closed on November 2, 2005, the Company issued 150,000 warrants to the underwriters to purchase common stock at \$6.25 per share.
-The warrants are exercisable commencing October 28, 2006 and have a five year term.
+The warrants outstanding at September 30, 2006 consist of a 5 year warrant to purchase 75,000 shares of common stock at an exercise price of \$7.00 per share issued to one of the Company's consultants in 2004, and 7 year warrants to purchase an aggregate of 60,835 shares the Company's common stock at an exercise price of \$4.52 per share issued in connection with the sale of Series C redeemable convertible preferred stock.

+Additionally, in connection with the Company's initial public offering which closed on November 2, 2005, the Company issued 150,000 warrants to the underwriters to purchase common stock at \$6.25 per share which became exercisable commencing October 28, 2006 and have a five year term.